-CHF 31 December 2015 31 December 2014 Construction work in progress (i) 67,735,825 168,343,578 Other inventories (ii) 102,643,732 68,266,328 TOTAL 170,379,557 236,609,906
+CHF 31 December 2016 31 December 2015 Construction work in progress (i) 90,044,453 67,735,825 Other inventories (ii) 70,702,452 102,643,732 TOTAL 160,746,905 170,379,557

 - (i) These include real estate construction work in progress.
 The real estate units are sold off plan.
-The decrease is mainly due to the revenue recognition for completed and sold units of the Chedi residences (CHF 91.1 million) as well as reclassification of completed but unsold units to other inventory.
-The decrease was partly off-set by ongoing construction of apartments on the podium and the Chedi project. - (ii) This amount includes hotels and ski arena inventory of CHF 1.2 million (2014: CHF 1.0 million) as well as completed but unsold units of CHF 101.4 million (2014: CHF 67.3 million) regarding the Chedi project as well as the units on the podium.
-At 31 December 2015, completed but unsold units with a carrying amount of CHF 59.2 million (31 December 2014: none) were pledged to secure borrowings of the Group as described in note 25.
+The increase is mainly due to ongoing construction of apartment on the podium.
+The increase was partly off-set by the revenue recognition for completed and sold units of the Chedi residences and apartments on the podium as well as reclassification of completed but unsold units to other inventory. - (ii) This amount includes hotels and ski arena inventory of CHF 2.2 million (2015: CHF 1.2 million) as well as completed but unsold units of CHF 68.5 million (2015: CHF 101.4 million) regarding the Chedi project as well as the units on the podium.
+At 31 December 2016, completed but unsold units with a carrying amount of CHF 65.7 million (31 December 2015: CHF 59.2 million) were pledged to secure borrowings of the Group as described in note 24.

-Due to measures that were required for the remainder of the year to ensure timely completion of the Chedi project as well as incremental costs for the replacement of some of the contractors, the total estimated cost for the Chedi project increased by CHF 18 million compared to the budget.
+In 2015, due to measures that were required for the remainder of the year to ensure timely completion of the Chedi project as well as incremental costs for the replacement of some of the contractors, the total estimated cost for the Chedi project increased by CHF 18 million compared to the budget.
 Part of the increase in total cost led to expected losses on already sold apartments of CHF 11.2 million which was booked as write-down of inventory in 2015.
-Other than that, there were no material write-downs or reversal of write-downs of inventory in 2015 (2014: CHF 0.9 million).
+Other than that, there were no material write-downs or reversal of write-downs of inventory in 2016.